BBC Fire & Security specialises in the Installation, Inspection & Maintenance of Fire Doors in Greater London and the East Anglia area.

-All service, inspections and installations are carried out in accordance with BRE, LPS 1197 and LPS 1271.
+All service, inspections and installations are carried out in accordance with LPS 1197 and we are currently working towards LPS 1271.

-Certified by the FDIS (Fire Door Inspection Scheme) and hold BRE certification.
+Certified by the FDIS (Fire Door Inspection Scheme) and hold BRE certification for fire door inspections.

-Certified by the BRE to carry out fire stopping inspection.
+Certified by the BRE and the Independent Fire Inspection Scheme to carry out fire stopping inspections.

 Fire Door Installation